tangway/flag-guessing-game-frontend/README.md

-This is my first MERN stack application that is not from any tutorial And this is also where I first try out Issue Driven Development as suggested here: https://simonwillison.net/2022/Nov/26/productivity/
+This is my first MERN stack application.
+This is also where I first try out Issue Driven Development as suggested here: https://simonwillison.net/2022/Nov/26/productivity/